 7. Charter.
 If reasonable commercial flight options are not available, charter options will be pursued by Short's.

+Reasonable flight options include:

+- Splitting the NCAA-paid travel party, try to split NCAA-paid travel party in no more than three groups. - Connecting flights. - Hub rule driving up to 200 miles to an airport on either/both ends of the trip. - Adjusting the desired departure/arrival time to include early morning or late evening flights.

 The NCAA director of travel has the final authority to determine if a commercial flight option is reasonable.
+When a flight option starts to include three or more of the above-mentioned reasonable flight options, then an NCAA-paid charter may be considered.

 If a reasonable commercial option is available but an institution chooses to fly by charter, the institution will be responsible to reimburse the NCAA for the difference between the commercial flight and the charter flight.
 Those costs will be disclosed to the institution prior to booking any flight.
 All charter flights for a team's participation in an NCAA championship must be arranged through Short's.
+Please note, charter service to championships is limited.
+Institutions should be prepared to adjust their departure (6 a.m. or earlier) and return time, to book commercial reservations, or to split the travel party.
 If an institution elects to take more travelers than allowed by policy, the institution must pay for additional passengers above the official travel party size.
-For commercial flights, that cost will be the actual cost charged by the airline.
-For charter flights, the institution will be charged a maximum of \$350, one way, per additional person.
-Please note: that charter service to championships is limited.
-Institutions should be prepared to adjust departure and return times, to book commercial reservations, or to split the traveling party.
+For commercial flights, that costwill be the actual cost charged by the airline.
+For charter flights, the institution will be charged \$500, one way, per additional person.